Ormonde (horse): The Derby

 After his Newmarket performance, Ormonde was the favourite for the Derby with Fred Archer back as his jockey.
-A small field of 9 went to post, with Ormonde the 40/85 favourite and his main opposition, The Bard, at 7/2 who.
+A small field of 9 went to post, with Ormonde the 40/85 favourite and his main opposition, The Bard, at 7/2.
 The Bard was also undefeated and had won many races as a two-year-old.
 The start was not even, with outsider Coracle almost 6 lengths clear of Ormonde, who was a similar distance clear of the rest.
 Ormonde and The Bard took over the lead at Tattenham corner and the two raced up the straight.
 The Bard got a neck in front, but when Archer asked Ormonde for an effort, he pulled in front to win by 1½ lengths from The Bard, with St. Mirin a further 10 lengths back in third.

 Royal Ascot

 At Royal Ascot against just two opponents, Ormonde lined up as the 3/100 favourite for the St. James's Palace Stakes.
 He won easily by ¾ length from Calais.
 Three days later he faced a stronger field in the Hardwicke Stakes including 1885 Derby and St Leger winner Melton.
 Ormonde, the 30/100 favourite, won easily again though, beating Melton by 2 lengths.
 He then had a break from the racecourse.
 After Ascot Ormonde was already as short as 1/2 for the St Leger.